xavier630/ocean-liners-factorio/README.md

 #Changelog <br>

+* 0.1.6 - Fixed issues with disconnected players in multiplayer.
+Stopped docks producing oil.
+Added config for swimming.
 * 0.1.5 - Fixed issues with cars being able to drive onto water.
 Made rails placable over water.
 Fixed issues with biter attacks across ocean and added it as a config option.
 * 0.1.4 - Fixed issue with player collisions
 * 0.1.3 - Increased sea-oil size on map, stopped sea-oil spawning too close together, adding swimming to the mod, numerous other small fixes.